Bradken-Mont-Joli/node-red-contrib-odbcmj/README.md

 * Connection nodes can have individually defined names.
 * Selectable SQL syntax checker.
 * Allows parameters to be passed as an object, mapping values to named parameters in the query.
+* Automatically handles prepared statements based on the query and parameters.

 ## Installation